Michael F. Roman

 Since joining the company, Monish’s role has expanded beyond Finance to include leading information technology, enterprise strategy, 3M’s global service centers, country prioritization and governance, and project management of both the planned spin off of its health care business and execution of the continued transformation of 3M.

 Prior to 3M, Monish spent 26 years at GE, where he held a variety of roles of increasing responsibility across GE’s businesses.
 As vice president of operational transformation, he led the company’s transformation initiatives driving operating rigor and lean management across the company.
 Most recently, he served as CFO of GE Healthcare.
 Prior to GE, Monish gained experience at A.F.
 Ferguson & Co, a former KPMG affiliate.
 Monish is a certified chartered accountant and a certified cost accountant from the Institute of Cost and Works Accountants of India.
 He earned a bachelor’s degree from St. Joseph’s College of Commerce in Bangalore, India.
+He serves on the board of Biogen, a leading global biotechnology company.

 Outside of work, Monish enjoys reading, music, watching cricket, playing tennis or badminton, and spending time with his family.